 No computer?
 No problem.
 Pop down to the site during veg bag collection times and we can walk you through it.

-Currently there is a herb garden, raised flower beds and vegetables being grown.
+Currently there is a herb garden, a fruit cage, apple trees and vegetables being grown.
 Just turn up and say hello.

 The facilities cabin is wheelchair accessible.
 We are in the process of developing the growing spaces to make them more accessible.
 Please get in touch if you have any questions about accessibility.